-The value of the three and a half year (2024-2026/27) Partnership Agreement is \$269,373 (ex GST) over the 3.5-year duration.
+The value of the 2024 - 2026/27 Partnership Agreement is \$269,373 (ex GST) over the 3.5-year duration.
 An upfront payment of \$20,000 has been made to the Chamber to confirm Diamond Sponsorship for the Town of Port Hedland.
 Each subsequent payment will be paid upon receipt of quarterly report outlining successful progress against agreed KPIs.